From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Dynamical Metrology

 Next, via Eq.~\eqref{eq:fishd}, we can write the QFI as in Eq.~\eqref{eq:fid_psit}

-If we express the full many-body Hamiltonian in its spectral decomposition, $H_\theta = \sum_k \Pi_k E_k$, it can be seen that in the limit of large times, all coherences in \eqref{eq:Heff} with different energy $E_k\neq E_{k'}$ dephase and become vanishingly small.
+If we express the full many-body Hamiltonian in its spectral decomposition, $H_\theta = \sum_k \Pi_k E_k$, it can be seen that in the limit of large times, all coherences in Eq.~\eqref{eq:Heff} with different energies $E_k\neq E_{k'}$ dephase and become vanishingly small.
 Consequently, to leading order, the effective Hamiltonian simplifies to a pinched version of the signal Hamiltonian: